 James G. Cibulka

-Since the beginning of his presidency, Cibulka has focused on making accreditation a lever for change and reform in educator preparation to better meet urgent national P-12 needs.
+As president of the Council for the Accreditation of Educator Preparation (CAEP) and its predecessor NCATE, Cibulka has focused on making accreditation a lever for change and reform in educator preparation to better meet urgent national P-12 needs.
 Under his leadership, the accreditation process focuses on moving educator preparation to excellence through continuous improvement and research-based transformation.

 Cibulka has a long and distinguished record in higher education.
 Prior to his appointment as president of the National Council for Accreditation of Teacher Education (NCATE), he served as dean of the College of Education at the University of Kentucky from 2002 to 2008, where he also held academic appointments in two departments.
 While in Kentucky, Cibulka was appointed by the governor to the Kentucky Education Professional Standards Board, and he served as chair of that body.